naniram/HeartFailurePrediction/README.md

 # HeartFailurePrediction
-Prediction of heart disease using ANN
+Prediction of heart disease using a deep learning technique ANN